jjwjohns/260startup/notes.md

 ## HTML

 This was easy.
-I have done a lot of stuff in the past with html so it was just a task of remembering certain formatting issues.
+I have done a lot of stuff in the past with html so it was just a task of remembering certain formatting issues.<br>
+I added three html pages for the login, play, and about pages.
+I added some images to the Resources directory which were imported into the html pages.<br>
+I added nav elements to the header of each of the pages.
+I added an index page for the login, an about page to share some general information and serve up quotes from a server.

 ## CSS